WebOrigami/docs/content/cli/installing.md

 ## Create a package.json file

-A typical Origami website project will exist in a folder containing a `package.json` file
+A typical Origami site project will exist in a folder containing a `package.json` file

 <span class="tutorialStep"></span> Create a new folder and name it whatever you want.